After you lose a pregnancy or a baby, take time to focus on yourself and let your body and mind heal.

 Your Physical Health

-Below are some tips for taking care of yourself physically after experiencing the loss of a pregnancy or infant:
+Below are some tips for taking care of yourself physically:

 Eat Healthy

-To heal and nourish your body, eat balanced meals and drink plenty of water each day.
-Eat foods high in calcium (dark green leafy vegetables, yogurt, milk, etc.) and foods high in fiber (bran, broccoli, fruit) to help keep your bowel movements (poop) regular.
+To heal and nourish your body, eat healthy foods and drink plenty of water each day.
+This includes foods high in calcium (kale, spinach, collards, milk, yoghurt) and fiber (bran, broccoli, fruit).

 Rest

-Sleep is healing.
-Good sleep habits and restful sleep are key when dealing with the emotional and physical stress of delivery and loss.
+Sleep helps to heal your body and reduce stress.
+Good sleep habits and restful sleep are important.
 Try to allow your body plenty of rest in the first week, particularly in the first 24 hours.
 If you find it difficult to sleep, try taking a warm shower or stretching before bed.
 A regular pre-bedtime routine will help prepare your body for rest.

 Activity

-Gradually increase your daily activities until you are back to your normal physical routine, and rest frequently.
-Avoid heavy lifting, pushing, or pulling for the first 2-4 weeks.
-If you have had a C-section, do not lift more than 10 pounds for the first 6 weeks.
+Slowly increase your daily activities until you are back to your normal activity level.
+Rest often as you recover.
+Avoid lifting, pushing, or pulling heavy items for 2-4 weeks.
+If you have had a C-section, do not lift more than 10 pounds for 6 weeks after delivery.
 Talk with your healthcare provider before returning to work.

 Maintain Proper Hygiene

-It is important to change your pad often and keep this area clean.
 After using the restroom, use a peri-bottle filled with warm water to rinse your perineum (the area between the vagina and rectum).
-Always wipe from front to back to help prevent infection, and dry thoroughly.
-Continue to do this until this area has healed.
-Your normal menstrual periods may return anywhere from 1-3 months after delivery.
+Use a clean towel to dry.
+Always wipe from front to back to help prevent infection.
+Continue to do this until this area has healed (this may take 4-6 weeks).

 Care of Cesarean Section Incision